mgalloy/idldoc/reference/idldoc-tutorial.rst

 This places the IDLdoc version information into the title/subtitle of the documentation.
 We'll talk about some of the other options in the following sections.

-Note: By default, IDLdoc 3.0 copies source code into the output directory, so placing the output directory in your `!PATH` can cause IDL to choose the (possibly outdated) copy in the docs over the correct source file.
+Note: By default, IDLdoc 3.0 copies source code into the output directory, so placing the output directory in your `!PATH` can cause IDL to choose the (possibly outdated) copy in the doc output directory over the correct source file.
 It is recommended to either place your docs outside your `!PATH` or use the `NOSOURCE` keyword.

 Comment format
 --------------

-difference between format and markup, `FORMAT_STYLE` and `MARKUP_STYLE` keywords; format styles = idldoc (the default), rst, idl, verbatim; markup styles = verbatim (the default, unless rst format style), rst (default for rst format style), preformatted
+TODO: difference between format and markup, `FORMAT_STYLE` and `MARKUP_STYLE` keywords; format styles = idldoc (the default), rst, idl, verbatim; markup styles = verbatim (the default, unless rst format style), rst (default for rst format style), preformatted

-"rst" is the modern supported style for both format and markup in current versions of IDLdoc (although not the default); legacy format/markup is described in the reference manual.
+TODO: "rst" is the modern supported style for both format and markup in current versions of IDLdoc (although not the default); legacy format/markup is described in the reference manual.

 Source code files
 ~~~~~~~~~~~~~~~~~

-file vs routine comments
+TODO: file vs routine comments

-common file tags: `Examples`, `Author`, `Copyright`, `History`
+TODO: common file tags: `Examples`, `Author`, `Copyright`, `History`

-common routine tags: `Returns`, `Params`, `Keywords`, `Examples`, `Uses`, `Requires`, `Author`, `Copyright`, `History`
+TODO: common routine tags: `Returns`, `Params`, `Keywords`, `Examples`, `Uses`, `Requires`, `Author`, `Copyright`, `History`

 Source code files documented in different styles can be placed in the same directory hierarchy.
 The default IDLdoc styles, or those provided by the `FORMAT_STYLE` and `MARKUP_STYLE` keywords, can be overridden for a single file by placing a special comment on the first line of the file::